Pl0p/Modular_Synth/List_by_function.md

  - [VCF v2](https://syinsi.com/projects/building-new-vcf-tile/) : Syinsi
  - [Korg35 style VCF](http://familjenronnberg.se/~niklas/diy/eurorack/vcf3/) : This is a Korg35 style VCF.
 The Korg35 was found, for example, in the Korg MS10 and in the early Korg MS20
  - [State variable VCF](http://familjenronnberg.se/~niklas/diy/eurorack/vcf2/) : This is a state variable VCF.
 It's a two pole 12dB/oct. filter originally designed by Bernie Hutchkins and then adapted by Ray Wilson
+ - [Sallensteiner Filter](https://www.schmitzbits.de/sallensteiner.html) : A sallen and key filter that is inspired by the Synthacon (Steiner Parker) filter
+ - [VCF 4007](https://www.schmitzbits.de/vcf4007.html) : CMOS 4007 filter and VCA the idea is to use the MOSFET transistors of a 4007 as variable resistors
+ - [MS20 Filter](https://www.schmitzbits.de/ms20.html) : Uses opamp buffers instead of the darlingtons.
+And 3080 instead of 13600
+ - [SMD SSM 2040 filter](https://www.schmitzbits.de/rs2040.html) : This VCF has been heavily influenced by Jürgen Haibles SSM 2040 filter clone
+ - [WASP](https://www.schmitzbits.de/wasp.html) : Jürgen Haibles clone of the EDP Wasp VCF, a state variable filter build around one CD4069UB CMOS inverter
+ - [4 poles lowpass filter](https://www.schmitzbits.de/filter.html) Schmitzbits's version of the famous Minimoog filter

 # LOW PASS GATE
  - [AJH_LPG](https://github.com/forestcaver/Analog-Voice/tree/master/AJH_LPG) : Buchla-esque LPG